Kennethnovikov100/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to write clear, readable code first and optimize only when profiling has identified specific bottlenecks.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.